-23 2021 Net Zero Emissions by 2050 Scenario (NZE) is a normative scenario, which sets out a narrow
+2021 Net Zero Emissions by 2050 Scenario (NZE) is a normative scenario, which sets out a narrow but achievable pathway for the global energy sector to achieve net zero CO_2 emissions by 2050 (IEA 2021a).

-26 2020 Sustainable Development Scenario (SDS), which integrates the impact of COVID-19 on health 27 outcomes and economies.
-It is also a normative scenario, working backwards from climate, clean air, 28 and energy access goals.
+2020 Sustainable Development Scenario (SDS), which integrates the impact of COVID-19 on health outcomes and economies.
+It is also a normative scenario, working backwards from climate, clean air, and energy access goals.
 SDS examines what actions would be necessary to achieve these goals.
-The 29 near-term detail is drawn from the IEA Sustainable Recovery Plan, which boosts economies and 30 employment while building cleaner and more resilient energy systems (IEA 2020a).
+The near-term detail is drawn from the IEA Sustainable Recovery Plan, which boosts economies and employment while building cleaner and more resilient energy systems (IEA 2020c).

-- 31 Analysis of the IEA scenarios above was conducted compared to the 2019 Current Policies Scenario, - which shows what happens if the world continues along its present path (IEA 2020a), and considered as a baseline scenario - 33 as a baseline scenario. - 34 IMAGE-Lifestyle-Renewable (LiRE) scenario is based on an updated version of the SSP2 baseline, 35 while also meeting the RCP2.6 radiative forcing target using carbon prices, together with the increased 36 adoption of additional lifestyle changes, by limiting the growth in the floor area per capita in developed - countries as well as the use of appliances.
-Regarding energy supply, IMAGE-LiRE assumes increased electrification and increased share of renewable in the energy mix (Detlef Van Vuuren et.al 2021). - 39 Resource Efficiency and Climate Change-Low Energy Demand (RECC-LED) scenario is produced - 40 by a global bottom-up model, which assesses contributions of resource efficiency to climate change - 41 mitigation.
-RECC-LED estimates the energy and material flows associated with housing stock growth, - 42 driven by population and the floor area per capita (Pauliuk et al. 2021).
-This scenario is informed by - 43 the Low Energy Demand Scenario (LED), which seeks convergence between developed and developing - 44 countries in the access to decent living standard (Grubler et al. 2018).
+Analysis of the IEA scenarios above was conducted compared to the 2019 Current Policies Scenario, which shows what happens if the world continues along its present path (IEA 2020c), and considered as a baseline scenario.

+IMAGE-Lifestyle-Renewable (LiRE) scenario is based on an updated version of the SSP2 baseline, while also meeting the RCP2.6 radiative forcing target using carbon prices, together with the increased adoption of additional lifestyle changes, by limiting the growth in the floor area per capita in Developed Countries as well as the use of appliances.
+Regarding energy supply, IMAGE-LiRE assumes increased electrification and increased share of renewable in the energy mix (Detlef Van Vuuren et al. 2021).

+Resource Efficiency and Climate Change-Low Energy Demand (RECC-LED) scenario is produced by a global bottom-up model, which assesses contributions of resource efficiency to climate change mitigation.
+RECC-LED estimates the energy and material flows associated with housing stock growth, driven by population and the floor area per capita (Pauliuk et al. 2021).
+This scenario is informed by the Low Energy Demand Scenario (LED), which seeks convergence between developed and developing countries in the access to decent living standard (Grubler et al. 2018).